caravan-bitcoin/caravan/README.md

 }
 ```

-**TODO:** probably need to cleanup the @caravan/eslint-config and maybe tsconfig

 - Install some more dependencies (from package dir):
 ```shell
 $ npm install --save-dev typescript tsup eslint jest ts-jest
 ```

-(alternatively can use the `--scope` arg to target the package from
+(alternatively can use the `--scope` arg to target the package from the root)
-the root)

 - Add configs: `eslintrc.js`, `tsconfig.json`, `jest.config.js`:
 ```javascript
 // .eslintrc.js